LyamayL/TINLib/README.md

-- Compute the negative of PBM, PGM, and PPM images, -Detect edges in a black-and-white image (Sobel filter WITHOUT NORMALIZATION and Double Thresholding), -Compress an image using the SuperPixel algorithm, -Use tools to convert between JPG and PGM/PBM/PPM formats in both directions.
+- Compute the negative of PBM, PGM, and PPM images, -Detect edges in a black-and-white image (Sobel filter WITHOUT NORMALIZATION and Double Thresholding), -Compress an image using the SuperPixel algorithm,